 What causes Tinnitus?

 The most common cause of Tinnitus is from pro-longed loud noise exposure.
-Loud noises cause permanent damage to the sound sensitive cells of the ear and often people who have tinnitus already suffer from hearing loss due to loud noise exposure.
-Whether it be from working in a loud facility or with loud equipment or from one loud noise exposure, you can suffer from tinnitus.
+Loud noises cause permanent damage to the sound sensitive cells of the ear.
+Whether it be from working in a loud facility or with loud equipment or from one exposure to loud noise, you can suffer from tinnitus.

 Other causes may be:

 - Meniere’s Disease